ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: ChinaTravel Benchmark

 \subsection{Preference Requirement}

 Travel requirements encompass not only hard logical constraints but also soft preferences.
-The term ``soft" implies that these preferences cannot be addressed as boolean constraint satisfaction problems, instead, they involve quantitative comparisons based on continuous values.
+The term ``soft" implies that these preferences cannot be addressed as binary constraint satisfaction problems, instead, they involve quantitative comparisons based on continuous values.
 This distinction highlights the unique nature of preference-based requirements compared to logical constraints.
-Common preferences identified through surveys include maximizing the number of attractions visited, minimizing transport time between POIs, and visiting positions near the specific POI, among others.
+Common preferences from our surveys include maximizing the number of attractions visited, minimizing transport time between POIs, and visiting positions near the specific POI.
 In ChinaTravel, we formalize such preferences as minimization or maximization objectives via our DSL, thereby providing an automated evaluation.
-Fig.~\ref{fig:dsl3} provides a detailed case of DSL expression for maximizing the attractions visited.
+Fig.~\ref{fig:dsl3} illustrates maximizing attractions visited, more examples appear in App.~\ref{preference_example}.